Hungary Roma restaurant eases prejudice through food

 Hanuska was on the menu now, too, and Aunt Malvin returned to soak the grated potato-and-flour nuggets in goose fat and fried onions: a full stomach opens the heart, she said.

-"My neighbors used to always come and ask me, Aunt Malvin, what are you frying?" she said.
+"My neighbours used to always come and ask me, Aunt Malvin, what are you frying?" she said.
 "I'd give them samples, and we were friendly.
-We were good neighbors...
+We were good neighbours...
 These (guests), they don't know Gypsy cuisine, but they are (also) curious about it."

 On the Saturday menu was a steamed salad served with smoked pork; the Hanuska served with garlic pork chops (Ganca), and pasta fried in butter and served with vanilla breadcrumbs and honey glazed peaches.